yuehanwang17mcp/big-data-spring2018/week-08/08_intro-to-d3.md

     {"city": "Cambridge", "rats": 30 },
     {"city": "Somerville", "rats": 60 }]

-Using d3.csv will read the CSV and store the data as a JSON in which you can parse the dataset.
+Using d3.csv, we will read the CSV and store the data as a JSON in which you can parse the dataset.
+Make sure you copy the 311 csv from the class repo into the folder with your working HTML files.

 ### Replace ratData array with call to CSV